miguepollo/my-keyestudio-project/README.md

 It is a project made by me and what it does is to show the time on the screen.

 The second program consists of the house with its sensor to measure the temperature and humidity.

+The third program consists of a card with RFID  that makes a scene with all the things of the house.